rajatrakesh/CDF-CDH-Workshop/README.md

 ### SSH to the sandbox

 You would need to download the pem file, to be able to ssh to your instance.
-The .pem file is available [here](https://rajat-cloudera-bigdatalab.s3-ap-southeast-1.amazonaws.com/sg-cdf-cdp-cdsw-workshop.pem) and the ppk is [here]()
+The .pem file (Mac) is available [here](https://rajat-cloudera-bigdatalab.s3-ap-southeast-1.amazonaws.com/sg-cdf-cdp-cdsw-workshop.pem) and the ppk (Windows) is [here](https://rajat-cloudera-bigdatalab.s3-ap-southeast-1.amazonaws.com/sg-cdf-cdp-cdsw-workshop.ppk)

 If you are using mac, then open terminal and navigate to the directory where you have downloaded this file and execute the following: